Today's Delight

 Once you have added all the ingredients in the rice and before you start steaming the rice raise the temperature to medium high for about 3 to 4 minutes.
 Be sure not to burn it.
 Then adjust heat to low.

-Can I use just olive oil and not butter when making Persian Rice?
+Can i use just olive oil and not butter when making this rice

 Yes, olive oil alone will work or vice versa.
 Butter and dill complement each other so well that’s why I add some butter.

-Can I cook Persian rice in a regular pot?
+Can I cook it in a regular pot

 As long as it is a thick heavy bottom pot?
 In Filipino cuisine, we refer to tahdig as tutong.
 It is easier to achieve tahdig with a heavy bottom pot than a rice cooker.